How to (Un-) Quantum Mechanics: Phase-Space Algebra

 The constraint that only Hamiltonian ``operators'', parameters of the Hamiltonian matrix, represent observables, might be regarded as the true origin of the Hermiticity condition for complex Dirac matrices~\footnote{ Given by $\y_0\,\y_\mu\,\y_0=\y_\mu^\dagger$~\cite{Pal}.
-In the standard presentation of the Dirac electron theory, the adjunct spinor is defined as $\bar\psi\equiv \psi^\dagger\y_0$, but the multiplication with $\y_0$ is not explained.}.
-But out classical approach is clearer, more straightforward and also more stringent.
-Our analysis suggests that fundamental dynamical quantities {\it can not be classical observables} and that, instead, second (or higher even) moments are required to obtain observables~\footnote{ This implies that our approach denies the possibility that classical physics could be fundamental at all.}.
+In the standard presentation of the Dirac electron theory, the adjunct spinor is defined as $\bar\psi\equiv \psi^\dagger\y_0$, but the multiplication with $\y_0$ is, to my knowledge, rarely explained.}.
+We believe that our ``classical'' approach is clearer, straightforward and more stringent.
+Our analysis suggests that {\it fundamental} dynamical quantities {\it can not be observables} and that, instead, second (or higher even) moments are required to obtain observables~\footnote{ Therefore our approach implies a denial of the possibility that classical Newtonian metaphysics could be fundamental at all.}.
 Then of course, some strange effects concerning the statistical properties of observables are unavoidable~\footnote{ D.N.
 Klyshko considered that many if not all ``quantum paradoxes'' have a common origin, namely the ``failure to find a solution to a certain moments' problem''~\cite{Klyshko}. }.